bhk/build/minion.md

 entire word that matches one of the above two forms.
 For example, `CC[*sources]` is a target ID, *not* an indirection, and will not be altered during the expansion step.
-Its argument, on the other hand, *is* an indirection, and it will be expanded when the `CC[*sources]` instance requests its input files.
+Its argument, on the other hand, *is* an indirection, and it will be expanded when the `CC[*sources]` instance's inputs are evaluated.

 ## Instances